justinamiller/DotNet-Coding-Guidelines/README.md

 This is so that our code are consistent with the Microsoft .NET Framework.

-### Tip #24

-👍 Do use meaningful and self-explanatory names for classes, methods and properties:
+### Do use meaningful and self-explanatory names for classes, methods and properties:

 ```
 int daysUntilProgramExpiry;